Winston Cup Racing – NASCAR

 In late 1947, on a December day in Florida, Bill France Sr. organized a meeting at the Streamline Hotel in Daytona Beach.
 His focus for the meeting was to discuss the matters facing the future of stock car racing.

 From this meeting emerged, what is now known as, NASCAR (The National Association of Stock Car Auto Racing).
 When the meeting adjourned, few people had faith in the new organization or it’s future.
 France, however, knew otherwise.
 In fact, he believed that a sanctioning body was exactly what the sport needed, but even he could not have imagined what he created on that December day.
+Nowadays, one can even find NASCAR slots and other games which are based on those famous races.

 First ever NASCAR Grand National